rohannella/rohannella/README.md

 - 👋 Hi, I’m @rohannella
 - 👀 I’m interested in ...
 TENNIS, SKIING, PROGRAMMING, MATH, SCIENCE, TRAVELLING, PHOTOGRAPHY
-- 🌱 I’m currently learning ... jQuery
+- 🌱 I’m currently learning ... jQuery and react.js
 - 💞️ I’m looking to collaborate on ...
 A ROBOTICS WEBPAGE THAT IS CURRENTLY BEING CODED IN CSS, HTML & JS
 - 📫 How to reach me ... how bout nah